Guilleloma/K-VRC/README.md

 ## 3D Printing

 1. **Model Files**
-   The 3D model files (STL or similar) for K-VRC’s body will be located in the `3D_models` folder (or shared in the repository).
+   The 3D model files (STL or similar) for K-VRC's body will be located in the `3D_models` folder (or shared in the repository).

 2. **Recommended Settings**
    - Material: PLA or ABS